PossiblePanda/hdiw/README.md

 To install HDIW you can simply just download the zip from github, and then unzip it.
 To test if it works you can type run the command `python3 hdiw.py -h`.
 If you get a help message, you have succesfully installed HDIW!

-## Contributing

-There are many things that HDIW needs help with, whether it's adding new Game Engines / Frameworks, or optimizations, bugfixes, or quality of life features.
-We're always open to accepting pull requests!

 ## hdiwignore.json

 Let's say you want to scan a directory, but there's some folders in there you don't want to scan.
 That's what hdiwignore is for!
 To utilize hdiwignore, make a file called `hdiwignore.json` in the directory you want to scan, and then just put a json list of the files / directories you want to ignore!